Madison Keys: Coaches

 When Keys was at the Evert Tennis Academy, she was primarily coached by John Evert.
 She also worked with his sister Chris Evert, a member of the International Tennis Hall of Fame.
 In 2011 after six years at the academy, Keys switched coaches to Adam Peterson, who was assigned to work with her through the USTA.
 Peterson is better known as a long time coach of Lindsay Davenport, who would also later coach Keys.
 In her early pro career, Keys also worked with two other USTA coaches, Juan Todero and Jay Gooding, who helped her break into the top 50 of the WTA rankings.

 Before the start of the 2015 season, Davenport and her husband Jon Leach joined Keys's coaching team.
 During this year, Keys also worked with doubles legend Lisa Raymond.
 Despite a breakthrough season, Keys left all three at the end of the year in search of a coach who would be available for a more full-time role.
 In the first half of 2016, Keys hired Jesse Levine to coach her.
 During this period, she also worked with Mats Wilander for about a week, which amounted to little.
 Near the start of the clay court season, Keys replaced Levine with Thomas Högstedt.
 With this partnership, Keys had a fantastic second half of the year that culminated in her debut at the WTA Finals.
 Nonetheless, Keys split with Högstedt after the season due to a "personality conflict."
 In spite of the split, Keys did believe that Högstedt helped her game a lot.

 Keys reunited with Davenport at the beginning of 2017.
 Midway through the year, she also started to work with Dieter Kindlmann.
 Although Keys struggled early in the season in part due to her comeback from wrist surgery, Davenport helped lead Keys to a third title and her first major final at the US Open later in the year.
 Keys ended her partnership with Kindlmann in May 2018, with the two having worked together for about a year.
 Keys briefly worked with Australian David Taylor starting in June, but decided to play without a primary coach for most of the latter half of the season, including at the US Open.
 After a short stint with Jim Madrigal in early 2019, she went back to her former coach Juan Todero and won her first clay court title in their first tournament since his return.

-She is currently coached by former ATP professional tennis player Georgi Rumenov Payakov since January 2022.
+She was coached by former ATP professional tennis player Georgi Rumenov Payakov since January 2022.
+As of June 2023 she is coached by her then-fiancé (now husband) and former professional tennis player Bjorn Fratangelo.